 It follows almost mechanically uses of the word culture through documents and tries to bring forward meanings that can inform.

 Beginning from The New Agenda on Culture 2018, that represents an important document, which apart from orienting the activity on the realm of culture is indicative of the developments that the EU is going through and the ways to tackle it.
 Comparing this document with the 2007’ European Agenda on Culture in a Globalizing World provides a useful tool in the understanding evolvement of uses and meanings of 'culture' in the EU.

 The relevance of the EU vision and approach for the cultural realities in Albania is curious and should be the object of systematic investigation by the involved actors.
 Resources and efforts in the realm of culture in Albania are limited and the profile of the involved actors is undergoing through a series of changes.

 II.
 Few interpretations of “culture” in the EU legislation

 a.
 “Diversity” and “heritage” are among the most promoted and esteemed words in explaining the activity in the realm of culture in the EU.
-But many read-only “generalization” and “unification” among cultures and of abandoning the national continuity.
-And so EU who has been a promoter of openness and development in its member states ends up supplying with arguments many populist discourses in political rivalries across the continent.
+But many read only generalization and “unification among cultures and of abandoning the national continuity.
+And so EU that has been a promoter of openness and development in its member states ends up supplying with arguments many populist discourses in political rivalries across the continent.

 EU represents a political and economic union of states, who are themselves responsible for their own culture sector policies, while EU institutions mainly assist in addressing common challenges.
 It clearly tells about limited EU powers but also provides EU with conditions of ‘comfort’ in defining and approaching culture.